World’s Tallest Minaret: The Qutub Minar

 The diameter of Qutub Minar is 14.32 m at the base and 2.75 m on the top.

 The Qutub Minar constructed for the purpose of mu’azzin (crier) to give calls for prayer.

-Many historians believe that it was named after Qutb-ud-din Aibak but according to some historians it was named in honour of the Sufi Saint Qutbuddin Bakhtiar Kaki
+Many historians believe that it was named after Qutb-ud-din Aibak but according to some historians it was named in honor of the Sufi Saint Qutbuddin Bakhtiar Kaki

 It is surrounded by several ancient and medieval structures and ruins, which is collectively known as the Qutb complex